Deep Learning of Semi-Competing Risk Data via a New Neural Expectation-Maximization Algorithm: Neural Expectation-Maximization Algorithm

 \section{Neural Expectation-Maximization Algorithm}

-In the following, we provide additional detail on the neural expectation-maximization algorithm outlined in Section 3 in the main text.
-Viewing the subject-specific frailties as a latent, random effects, the algorithm iterates between three steps, namely the expectation (E) step, the maximization (M) step, and the neural (N) step.
-In the E-step, the frailties are estimated given the data and current values for the model parameters by taking the expectation of the augmented conditional log-likelihood in Equation 2.7.
-In the M-step, the model parameters corresponding to the baseline hazard functions are estimated by maximizing the expected log-likelihood in the E-step, given the current estimates for the frailties.
-Then, fixing these quantities, the log risk functions for a patient's covariates and the population frailty variance are updated as outputs of the neural network architectures in the N-step.
+In the following, we provide additional detail on the neural expectation-maximization (EM) algorithm outlined in Section 3 in the main text.
+Viewing the subject-specific frailties as missing data, the algorithm iterates between three steps, namely the expectation (E) step, the maximization (M) step, and the neural (N) step.
+In the E-step, we compute the conditional expectation of the log-likelihood (\ref{eq:a:condlik2}) given the observed data, $\mathcal{D}$, and the current estimates of $\boldsymbol{\psi}$, denoted by $\boldsymbol{\psi}_c$, wherein the conditional expectation is with respect to the distribution of $\gamma_i \mid \mathcal{D}, \boldsymbol{\psi}_c$.
+In the M-step, we calculate the NPMLEs of $\Lambda_{0g}$ while assuming the known values of $h_g$.
+Subsequently, we substitute these estimates into the conditional expectation of (\ref{eq:a:condlik2}).
+This process yields the conditional expectation of the log `profile' likelihood, serving as the objective function for utilizing deep neural networks to derive estimates for the log risk functions and frailty variance.